Asthma

 What is Asthma?

 Asthma is a chronic lung condition which causes occasional and often debilitating breathing difficulties.
-It tends to start in childhood but can affect individuals of all ages.
+It typically begins in childhood but can affect individuals of all ages.

 Asthma tends to be hereditary, particularly if there's a history of smoking and allergies.
 Adults can also suffer from Asthma and associated conditions such as COPD, especially if they smoke or are exposed to irritants.